Dream - SED Sophia Antipolis Méditerrannée

 Thibaud Kloczko

-Graduated in CFD, Thibaud Kloczko is the head of a research engineer team dedicated to scientific software development and experimentation at INRIA.
-As a software engineer from 2011 to 2019, he was first involved in the development of the meta platform dtk that aims at speeding up life cycle of business codes into research teams and at sharing software components between teams from different scientific fields (such as medical and biological imaging, numerical simulation, geometry, linear algebra, computational neurology).
+Graduated in CFD, Thibaud Kloczko is software engineer since 2011.
+He was first involved in the development of the meta platform dtk that aims at speeding up life cycle of business codes into research teams and at sharing software components between teams from different scientific fields (such as medical and biological imaging, numerical simulation, geometry, linear algebra, computational neurology).
 He also helped set up agility for the development of scientific software at the Sophia Antipolis Inria Center.

 Nicolas Niclausse